Flyers edge Devils in Game 81, keep playoff hopes alive for now

 The Islanders picked up a point with a 3-2 shootout loss to the Rangers, making it impossible for the Flyers to finish in third place of the Metropolitan Division.

-But, for now, they have taken over the second wild-card position by a point.

-The Flyers entered Saturday chasing the Islanders (third place) and the Penguins (second wild card).
-They were tied with the Capitals and Red Wings in points.
+The Flyers entered Saturday chasing the Islanders (third place) and Penguins (second wild card).
+They were a point back of the Penguins and tied with the Capitals and Red Wings.
 All four teams were in action Saturday and all four have played one fewer game than the Flyers.

+After the Flyers won to jump the Penguins by a point, the Capitals beat the Lightning, 4-2, to take over the second wild-card position via the tiebreaker of fewer games played.

-The Capitals were in a tight game at home against the Lightning as the Flyers finished their game.
-The Red Wings are on the road against the Maple Leafs tonight and the Penguins host the Bruins.
+The Red Wings took down the Maple Leafs in overtime, 5-4, passing the Flyers via the tiebreaker of fewer games played.
+The Penguins are still playing the Bruins.
 Here's the latest in the standings.

+"I might've had a game on today," Scott Laughton said of the scoreboard watching.
+"We'll see what happens.
+You can't really control it.
+You control what you can do but, yeah, I'll probably have the TV on tonight."

 The Flyers came into Saturday with a 15.1 percent chance to make playoffs, per MoneyPuck.com, and a 5.5 percent chance, according to Hockey-Reference.com.